NinaQuik/Cryptocurrencies/README.md

 ![TradableTable](Resources/tradableTable.png)

 ### Scaled DataFrame
-MinMaxScaler method is used to scale the TotalCoinSupply and TotalCoinsMined columns
+MinMaxScaler method is used to scale the TotalCoinSupply and TotalCoinsMined columns.
 ![Scaled](Resources/plot_df.png)

 ### 2D Scatter Plot for TotalCoinSupply and TotalCoinsMined
-An hvplot scatter plot is then rendered to visualize the information
+An hvplot scatter plot is then rendered to visualize the information.
 ![2dscatter](Resources/2DScatter.png)

 ### 3D Scatter Plot
 A 3D hvplot scatter plot clearly displays the four clusters distributed across the three principal components.
 ![3dscatter](Resources/3DScatter.png)

+## Summary
+Unsupervised learning using K-Means provides a mechanism to group similar types of cryptocurrencies into a classification system that has a potential for other uses.
+Interestingly in this example, BitTorrent is in a class by itself and an outlier mainly due to the sheer volume of coins mined.